NatalieWong/phd_thesis_markdown/source/11_chapter_3.md

 From [Victor Dibia's hand detector project](https://github.com/victordibia/handtracking), I learned about the EgoHands dataset prepared by Indiana University.
 This dataset has 4,401 images for model training and 401 images for model evaluation and I found that this dataset is in high quality.

 - Hands in the images are big and can be seen clearly.
 This is because all the images are captured from an egocentric view by Google Glasses.
-- All images are in the same size of 1280 x 720 pixels, the HD standard format.
+- All images are in the same dimension of 1280 x 720, the HD standard format.

 ![EgoHands-quality-dataset-1](https://lh3.googleusercontent.com/r1I0TOX_vbdwXcjAw_PXHrdqKQFyhFU3WMH_o72d9Xm7r7U5WeNxy466DGLTiKDyn6CkxYrzHhNa=s320 "EgoHands-quality-dataset-1"){width=50%} ![EgoHands-quality-dataset-2](https://lh3.googleusercontent.com/fKnsXQsTx2siqzTo5pjWJU0_RIc9c613imPUulyDTpSoIKbP1E3uj6yx47UgaieYspSnVIRUl-N0=s320 "EgoHands-quality-dataset-2"){width=50%}
 ![EgoHands-quality-dataset-3](https://lh3.googleusercontent.com/OuY8WWsjIresqMU2k0L-8xsSNVWE-MD54Wa-OUkh_g9axQqVl7zYAmz7Mt7RfszE6u8yKdSirMEq=s320 "EgoHands-quality-dataset-3"){width=50%} ![EgoHands-quality-dataset-4](https://lh3.googleusercontent.com/FVn0v8iAU79kOmbIk7E5kiS-D5q5pIZa6a9NzzWFIaX83imNooDa-EqF_G7GypHSsbbXibq1eemV=s320 "EgoHands-quality-dataset-4"){width=50%}